bartolo7/GeneratedSwedishID/README.md

 # GeneratedSwedishID
 QA need dataset and if you live in Sweden, you can not live without Swedish ID number.

-Most likely you will come accross the point that you need Valid Swedish IDs to test your application.
+If you are reading here you have come across the point that you need Valid Swedish IDs to test your application.Then you are in the right place my friend 🖖🏻!!

 # Java Code to Generate Valid Swedish ID